- 18 named Carnegie heroes for acts of extraordinary heroism

 PITTSBURGH, March 17, 2020 — The Carnegie Hero Fund Commission today announced 17 Americans and one Canadian have been named Carnegie heroes for entering into mortal danger to rescue others.
 They each will receive the Carnegie Medal – the highest honor for civilian heroism in the U.S. and Canada – for risking their lives while trying to save others from life-threatening perils that include an attacking dog, armed robbers, and a gunman who opened fire in a yoga studio.
 Those who died in their rescue attempts will receive the Medal posthumously.
 They include Kristina Jean Stratton who was trapped by fire while attempting to save her children from an upstairs room in her burning home; Jacob Farley, 26, who kept afloat a woman who was caught in the boil at a low-head dam until rescuers arrived, before he submerged and drowned; and 22-year-old Victor Mozqueda, who, despite not knowing how to swim, entered a cold, swift river after his friend’s 5-year-old boy fell in.
 The boy was saved, but Mozqueda drowned.

-The heroes announced today bring to 9,633 the number of awards made since the Pittsburgh-based Fund’s inception in 1904.
-Commission President Mark Laskow stated that each of the awardees or their survivors will also receive a financial grant.
-Throughout the 109 years since the Fund was established by industrialist-philanthropist Andrew Carnegie, more than $35.4 million has been given in one-time grants, scholarship aid, death benefits, and continuing assistance.
+The Carnegie Medal is given throughout the U.S. and Canada to those who risk their lives to an extraordinary degree while saving or attempting to save the lives of others.
+With this first announcement of 2020 recipients, a total of 10,153 Carnegie Medals have been awarded since the Pittsburgh-based Fund’s inception in 1904.
+Commission Chair Mark Laskow said each of the awardees or their survivors will also receive a financial grant.
+Throughout the 116 years since the Fund was established by industrialist-philanthropist Andrew Carnegie, $41.7 million has been given in one-time grants, scholarship aid, death benefits, and continuing assistance.